 Hopefully, the preceding discussion has provided you with enough knowledge about Drupal and WordPress to decide which would be better for your web project.
 WordPress does certain things very well: it is pretty easy to set up and use, and I think it's a better choice than Drupal if your needs fit within its model of posts, pages, categories, tags, and sidebar widgets.
 On the other hand, Drupal is a much more flexible CMS, so if your project falls outside WordPress's model, I think that Drupal is a better choice.
 My recommendation is that you choose the right tool for your particular web project, rather than trying to make every project work in one specific CMS.

-Once you have decided on WordPress or Drupal for your project, you may find some of the other articles or free downloads on this site to be helpful.
-And if you need help completing your WordPress or Drupal project, please contact Poplar ProductivityWare.
+Once you have decided on WordPress or Drupal for your project, you may find some of the other articles on this site to be helpful.
+And if you need help completing your Drupal project, please contact Poplar ProductivityWare.